YashdalfTheGray/federator/README.md

 ### Installation

 The easiest way to install this tool is to grab the built binary from the releases, put it somewhere that is in your path, run a quick `chmod +x <path_to_federator>` and you'll be good to go.
+For Windows, you'll need to put the binary in a place that is either already included in your path or you will need to include a new entry in your path variable.

 The other way to get this tool is to pull down the repository and run `make`.
 This will put a file called `federator` in the `bin` folder in the root of the project directory.
-Since we use the AWS SDK v2 for Go, we are required to use Go 1.13 or higher.
-Additionally, since this package uses Go modules, it also requires Go 1.13.
+Any reasonably new version of go can be used to build this package.

 ## Running

-The federator tool has two modes, `link` and `creds`.
+The federator tool has three modes, `link`, `creds`, and `trust-policy`.
 These take the form of subcommands.
 The `link` subcommand gives you a link to sign into the AWS Console and the `creds` subcommand just gives you temporary credentials with the right commands to import it into a shell instance.
 There is also a JSON output mode so that it can be machine readable or piped into something like [`jq`](https://stedolan.github.io/jq/).

 ```shell
 federator <subcommand> <options>